 Could the way your child sleeps impact their concussion recovery?
 New research suggests that limiting naps and getting around seven hours of sleep per night can help kids heal faster.
 Learn more about the connection between sleep and brain recovery!

-#concussionrecovery #sleepmatters #healthykids #brainhealth #parenttips ...
+#concussionrecovery #sleepmatters #healthykids #brainhealth #ParentTips ...
 See moreSee less

 Good Sleep Accelerates Kids' Concussion Recovery